Logo preload

 Causes of the crisis: backlogs and delays

 Unfortunately, recent labor issues are worsening this trend, as both a massive skilled labor shortage and a pandemic that sidelined employees are destabilizing the construction industry.
-Both private companies and government bodies are scrambling to tackle the growing backlog of required inspections of any kind, but with labor shortages becoming the norm, bridge inspections are poised to fall even more behind.
+Private companies and government bodies are urgently addressing the growing backlog of required inspections.
+However, with labor shortages becoming increasingly common, bridge inspections are likely to fall further behind.
+This struggle to keep up with inspections affects both private and public sectors.
+As the shortage of labor persists, the delay in bridge inspections continues to grow.
 And as the backlog increases, so do serious bridge safety hazards which, if gone unchecked, will run the risk of disaster-level events.

 Another recurring challenge driving the issue is that, even when bridges are inspected, there are still outstanding delays in starting and completing critical repairs.
 In fact, at the current pace, bridge repairs could easily take more than a half-century.
 There are a host of reasons why bridge repairs are being delayed even once they are deemed necessary, including:

-• Scale.
-With long inspection backlogs and so many bridges that need attention, many jurisdictions are paralyzed by the sheer enormity of the problem and don’t even know where to start.
+Many jurisdictions face long inspection backlogs and an overwhelming number of bridges requiring attention.
+They often struggle to determine where to begin.
 Even when municipalities focus on a particularly dangerous bridge, they may be uncertain about what to do with it – it’s always a question of whether to repair, replace, or remove altogether.

-Interested in reading more, including how digital field inspections can help bridge the gap from risk to safety?
+Interested in reading more, including how digital bridge inspection software can help bridge the gap from risk to safety?
 Check out the full guide here!